anodyne/nova/README.md

 * fixed bug where the character link page wouldn't show npcs
 * fixed bug where the sms archives link didn't point to anywhere
 * fixed an error in the archive controller
+* fixed bug where user IDs were duplicated on multi-author posts allowing a user to pad their stats

 Version History
 ---------------